-Lewy body dementia (LBD), is a brain disorder in which proteins, called alpha-synucleins, accumulate inside certain neurons (brain cells).
-These accumulated proteins, called Lewy bodies, cause damage to neurons in areas of the brain that affect mental capabilities, behavior, and movement.
+Lewy body dementia (LBD), is a brain disorder in which proteins, called alpha-synucleins, build up inside certain neurons (brain cells).
+These clumps of proteins, called Lewy bodies, cause damage to neurons in areas of the brain that affect mental capabilities, behavior, movement and sleep.

 In elderly patients, LBD is one of the most common causes of dementia.
 The symptoms of LBD may closely resemble those of other neurological disorders, including Alzheimer’s disease and Parkinson’s disease.

-Doctors do not know why some people develop LBD while others do not.
-There is no cure for LBD, but symptom management is possible with certain medications, like cholinesterase inhibitors (Aricept®, Exelon®) and levodopa.
-Many people also benefit from non-medical treatments like physical therapy and speech therapy.
-After diagnosis, people usually live an average of 5 to 7 years.
+Doctors do not know why you or your loved one develop LBD while others do not.
+There is no cure for LBD, but your symptoms can be managed with certain medications, like cholinesterase inhibitors (Aricept®, Exelon®, Razadyne®) and levodopa.
+You or your loved one may also benefit from non-medical treatments like physical therapy and speech therapy.

-Who is most at risk for getting Lewy body dementia?
+Who is most at risk for getting Lewy body dementia (LBD)?

-While anyone can develop LBD, those most at risk are over the age of 50.
+While anyone can develop Lewy body dementia (LBD), those most at risk are over the age of 50.
 Men are slightly more likely to develop LBD than women.

 A buildup of Lewy bodies (proteins called alpha-synucleins) causes LBD.
 Lewy bodies build up in neurons located in certain areas of the brain that are responsible for behavior, movement, and cognitive ability.

-What are the symptoms of Lewy body dementia?
+What are the symptoms of Lewy body dementia (LBD)?

 Common symptoms of LBD include:

-- Changes in thinking, including the ability to remember things, to plan, to focus and to understand information in visual form
+- Decline in thinking, including memory, planning, problem solving, decision making and ability to focus and to understand information in visual form.

-Many people with Lewy body dementia act out their dreams during a phase of sleep cycle called REM.
+- Acting out while sleeping.
+Your loved one may act out their dreams during a phase of sleep cycle called rapid eye movement (REM).
 Sometimes this happens years before their LBD diagnosis.
-Often called REM Sleep Behavior Disorder (RBD), this condition is characterized by frequent movements, such as flailing or punching, with yelling or speaking while sleeping.
-People living with RBD often have difficulty distinguishing dreams from reality when they awaken.
+Often called REM sleep behavior disorder (RBD), this condition is described as frequent movements, such as flailing or punching, with yelling or speaking while sleeping.
+People living with RBD often have difficulty separating dreams from reality when they wake up.